NiftyLeague/ftso-feed-value-provider/docs/health-endpoints.md

 orchestration.

 - **`/health` (Primary Health Check)**: Answers "Is the application operational?"
+Internally runs full system diagnosis but returns simplified response.
 Used for Docker health checks.
 - **`/health/ready` (Readiness)**: Answers "Is the application ready to serve traffic?"
-Used for Kubernetes readiness probes.
+Used for Kubernetes readiness probes and load balancers.
+Ignores cache warmup phase.
 - **`/health/live` (Liveness)**: Answers "Is the application running?"
 Used for Kubernetes liveness probes.
-- **`/health/detailed` (Debugging)**: Provides a verbose report for human analysis.
+Minimal checks (integration + provider alive).
+- **`/health/detailed` (Full Diagnostics)**: Provides complete system diagnosis including cache health, performance metrics, all component statuses.
+Used for debugging and detailed monitoring.

 ## Endpoints

 ### 1. `/health` - Primary Health Check

-Returns a simple `200 OK` if the system is `healthy` or `degraded`, and a `503 Service Unavailable` if `unhealthy`.
-This is the primary endpoint for Docker health checks.
+Returns a simplified `200 OK` (healthy/degraded) or `503 Service Unavailable` (unhealthy) response.
+Internally runs a full system diagnosis but presents a clean, minimal response format suitable for Docker.

+This endpoint:

+- Internally calls the full detailed health check (evaluates all components)
+- Returns 200 if `healthy` or `degraded` (application can continue serving)
+- Returns 503 if `unhealthy` (application must restart)
+- Presents a simplified JSON response with just `status` and `timestamp`

-A `degraded` status indicates that the application is functional but may have non-critical issues (e.g., a single data source is down).
-It is still considered "healthy" by Docker to avoid unnecessary container restarts.
-An `unhealthy` status means the application cannot function correctly.
+A `degraded` status indicates the application is functional but may have non-critical issues.
+An `unhealthy` status means the application cannot function correctly and should be restarted.

+**Use Case**: Docker health checks.
+The simplified response format works perfectly with Docker while the internal logic ensures full system diagnosis.

 **Method**: `GET`